How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Is character motivation consistent?

 Every significant action a character takes must be motivated by something established about that character.
-A character who acts generously throughout the novel and then suddenly acts viciously without any groundwork having been laid will feel false to readers, even if you as the author know what internal shift caused the change.
-The reader can only see what's on the page.
+A character who acts generously throughout the novel and then suddenly acts viciously, without any groundwork having been laid, will feel false to readers.
+Even if you as the author know what internal shift caused the change, the reader can only see what's on the page.
 If the motivation for a major character action isn't visible in the text, it isn't there for the reader.

 Go through every major character action and ask: is the motivation for this action visible in what has been established about this character up to this point?
 If the answer is no, either the character needs development earlier in the novel or the action needs to change.